CDLUC3/dmsp_rails_prototype/README.md

 Hop into one of the images in the container: `docker-compose exec mysql bash`

-Tail the application logs: `docker exec app tail -f ./log/docker.log`
+Tail the application logs: `docker-compose exec app tail -f ./log/docker.log`

 ## Deploying